lesterchan/wp-postratings/README.md

 ## Changelog
 ### Version 1.84
+* NEW: Remove po/mo files from the plugin
+* NEW: Use translate.wordpress.org to translate the plugin
 * FIXED: Move *.js files to /js/ sub-folder
 * FIXED: Move *.css files to /css/ sub-folder